dishad/Exercise01/README.md

-This is a new file. ---- PSYCH
+This is a new file.
+Weeeeeeeeeeeeee!!!